jsnfwlr/facemasq/README.md

 # faceMasq

-A containerised installation of DNSMasq with a built-in, fully responsive UI that allows for monitoring devices on the network and configuring DNS and DHCP for them.
+A containerised tool that provides a responsive UI that allows for monitoring devices on the network and exporting PiHole/DNSMasq DNS and DHCP records for the monitored devices.

-A blend of DNS/DHCP, asset registrar, network monitor, and intruder detector.
+A blend of DNS/DHCP editor, asset registrar, network monitor, and intruder detector.

+## Current Features
+- Network scanning
+- Port scanning
+- Ability to export records as DHCP and DNS configs for DNSMasq and PiHole
+- CRUD editor for taxonomy
+- SQLite DB support

 ## Roadmap

 ### Features

+* = already in progress

 #### For v1.0.0
-- CRUD editor for taxonomy
-- Export from DB to DNSMasq Config
+- Interface to investigate unknown devices*

-#### Future versions:
+- User authentication
-- Add support for PostgreSQL and MariaDB
+- Add MQTT support
+  - allow integration with Home Assistant as a device tracker
+- Implement notifications via a plugin system
+  - MQTT
-- Gotify integration
+  - Gotify
+  - Email
+- Swap to plugins for DB support to allow others to add support for their own requirements*
+  - SQLite*
+  - MariaDB*
+  - PostgreSQL*
-- Port scanning
+  - MySQL

+#### Beyond v1.0.0
 - Peripheral tracking
+- Multi-user access control
-- Network mapping
+- Network map generation

 ### Codebase
 - Convert the JavaScript to Typescript